Can a Guarantor Increase The Amount You Can Borrow On a Mortgage?

 If you can find someone to agree to support you with a guarantor mortgage, they will need to be named on the title deeds, even though they will not own a share of the property.

-But they must agree to sign a legal document that makes them responsible for any mortgage repayments you are unable to make.
-They will also need to put up some sort of security, like a property or savings.
+But they must agree to sign a legal document that makes them responsible for any mortgage repayments you cannot make.
+They will also need to put up some security, like a property or savings.
 Typically, the savings will be deposited as a lump sum into an account held by the mortgage provider.

-They will be unable to draw on this cash for a set number of years, which can be up to five years, or until an agreed amount of the mortgage has been paid off.
+They will be unable to draw on this cash for a set number of years, up to five years, or until an agreed-upon amount of the mortgage has been paid off.

 Can anyone be a mortgage guarantor?

 No. Most lenders prefer an immediate relative, such as parents or a sibling.
-A few may consider an aunt, uncle, or very close friend, but these are the exceptions, rather than the rule.
+A few may consider an aunt, uncle, or a close friend, but these are the exceptions rather than the rule.

 There are also eligibility requirements, just like any mortgage.

-Preferably, the guarantor will own, or have sufficient equity in a property.
+Preferably, the guarantor will own or have sufficient equity in a property.
 Some lenders require a minimum of 30% equity.
 They will need to satisfy income requirements.
-At least be able to prove they could take over the repayments if you are unable to.
+They should also be able to prove they could take over the repayments if you are unable to.

-A good credit rating will help convince the lender that they are a good risk financially.
+A good credit rating will help convince the lender that they are a reasonable financial risk.

 What are the downsides?